Saint Hildegard's Narthex in Plano

 meeting times and location

-We meet the second Sunday of every month for worship and study.
+We meet the second Sunday of every month for worship and study at 7PM.

 November 12th, 2017